ConorWebb96/bb-type-ahead/README.md

 This is a readme for the type a head field custom plugin.

 # Description
-A component used for filtering to query tables, search through results, select and then save selected items back to the db.
+A component used for to query tables, search through results, select and then save selected items back to the db.

 ## Configuration